bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 * Understanding the key differences between relational and non-relational databases allows students to make an informed decision on how to best store data for their app's needs.

-* Students will use Heroku to deploy their Node.js apps in both Challenges and in final projects.

 * MongoDB is a widely used database built for internet and business applications that allows students to store and manipulate data quickly and easily.

 * Mongoose is an Object Data Modeling (ODM) library for MongoDB that provides schema validation and allows students to have more control over their data.